Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Observations and Data Reduction

 \subsection{XMM-Newton}

 The XMM-Newton data were reduced using XMM-SAS v21.00.
-Only the PN camera data were used, with the exception of 1ES1959+650 obsID 090211501, for which the PN spectrum was poor quality, and the MOS1 spectrum was used instead.
-PG 1553+113, 1ES 0229+200, and 1ES1959+650 obsID 090211501 were observed in imaging modes.
-Circular source regions 20\arcsec{} and 30\arcsec{} were used for PG 1553+113 and 1ES 0229+200, respectively, while the background regions were circular and with radii 60\arcsec{} and 80\arcsec{}.
-1ES1959+650 obsID 090211501 used a circular background region 25\arcsec{} in radius.
+Only the PN camera data were used.
+PG 1553+113, 1ES 0229+200, and 1ES 1959+650 obsID 090211501 were observed in imaging modes.
+Circular source regions 20\arcsec{} and 30\arcsec{} in radius were used for PG 1553+113 and 1ES 0229+200, respectively, while the background regions were circular with radii 60\arcsec{} and 80\arcsec{}.
+1ES 1959+650 obsID 090211501 used a circular background region 25\arcsec{} in radius.
 The background regions were used to check for background flares and none were observed.
-The XMM-SAS function \texttt{epatplot} was used to check for pileup in these sources, and pileup was found in 1ES1959+650 obsID 090211501, so the source region for extraction was an annulus with inner radius 10\arcsec{} and outer radius 20\arcsec{}.
+The XMM-SAS function \texttt{epatplot} was used to check for pileup in these sources, and pileup was found in 1ES 1959+650 obsID 090211501, so the source region for extraction was an annulus with inner radius 10\arcsec{} and outer radius 20\arcsec{}.

 PKS 2155-304, the other observations of 1ES 1959+650, Mrk 501, and Mrk 421 were all observed in timing mode.
-Background regions using $3<RAWX<5$ were used for all timing mode observations.
+Background regions with the x-coordinates $3<\mathrm{RAWX}<5$ were used for all timing mode observations.
 Source regions were centered on the bore and drawn to take in the majority of the flux.
 Mrk 421's timing mode observations were universally piled-up, so the centermost pixels centered on the bore were excised from the source region until \texttt{epatplot} showed pileup was negligible.

-We used the range 1.0-10.0 keV for fitting.
-Due to the poor calibration in the PN and MOS instruments below 1 keV, we ignored energies below 1 keV in all of the spectral fitting.
-As with the IXPE I spectra, we grouped the XMM-Newton spectra to have at least 30 counts per bin.
+We used the range 1.0-10.0 keV for fitting for most observations.
+We tested including 0.5-1.0 keV as well, and the results were consistent within 99\% confidence, except for 1ES 0229+200 XMM obsID 0902110201; 1ES 1959+650 XMM obsIDs 0902110801, 0902111201, and 0902111501; and Mrk 421 XMM obsID 0902112401.
+1ES 1959+650 obsIDs 0902110801 and 090211201 were substantially piled up below 1 keV even after correcting the spectral extraction regions for pileup, so we ignored energies below 1 keV for them.
+1ES 1959+650 090211501 and Mrk 421 090211501 had negligible pileup after correction, so we used the 0.5-10.0 keV range for fitting these XMM observations.